Jason Jessee

-Jason Lee Jessee (born December 27, 1969), professionally known as Jason Jessee, is an American professional skateboarder and automotive designer best known for his stint with Santa Cruz Skateboards in the late 1980s.
-He was identified as the 24th most influential skateboarder of all time by TransWorld SKATEboarding magazine in 2011, though was later removed from the list following the reveal of his past controversies in 2018.
+Jason Lee Jessee (born December 27, 1969) is an American professional skateboarder and automotive designer best known for his stint with Santa Cruz Skateboards in the late 1980s.
+He was identified as the 24th-most influential skateboarder of all time by TransWorld SKATEboarding magazine in 2011, though was later removed from the list following the reveal of his past controversies in 2018.
 The feature documentary Pray for Me: The Jason Jessee Film was released in 2007.

 Skateboarding

 Jessee's first sponsor was Powell Peralta and later Vision Street Wear, but made the move to a professional sponsorship deal with Santa Cruz Skateboards in December 1987.
 He notably featured in the company's 1988 highlight video Streets on Fire, in which he played a fictional version of himself who is arrested and jailed for illegal skateboarding.
 After an extended period of absence from the skateboarding industry, Jessee was once again sponsored by Santa Cruz and he helped the company during its 40th-anniversary celebration in 2013.

 Jessee appeared in the 2018 film Converse PURPLE, but was then "indefinitely suspended" by Converse in May 2018—during which he also made his first Thrasher magazine cover appearance—after details of his controversial past surfaced.

 Alongside other professional skateboarders such as Tony Hawk and Kevin Staab, Jessee was interviewed for the 2002 feature documentary Stoked: The Rise and Fall of Gator, about the tragedy of former professional skateboarder Mark "Gator" Rogowski.
 Jessee later described Rogowski in a June 2014 interview as a "creep".